The Australian Institute for Disaster Resilience

-AIDR develops, maintains and shares knowledge and learning to support a disaster-resilient Australia.
+The Australian Institute for Disaster Resilience (AIDR) develops, maintains and shares knowledge and learning to support a disaster-resilient Australia.
 Building on extensive knowledge and experience in Australia and internationally, we work with government, communities, NGOs, not-for-profits, research organisations, education partners and the private sector to enhance disaster resilience through innovative thinking, professional development and knowledge sharing.

+AFAC is the Australian and New Zealand National Council for fire and emergency services, creating synergies across the emergency management sector.
+AFAC is the facilitator and custodian of contemporary fire and emergency service knowledge and practice, for the benefit of our members and through them, the community.
 Our members are professionals in fire and emergency management, who operate in the mitigation and response phases of emergencies across multiple hazards, and support the transition to recovery.

 The Bushfire & Natural Hazards CRC draws together all of Australia and New Zealand's fire and emergency service authorities, land management agencies, as well as non-government organisations and leading experts across a range of scientific fields to explore the causes, consequences and mitigation of natural disasters.